Building a community of emerging and experienced leaders engaged in mentoring relationships and inter-generational friendships.

 Virginia is the proud mom to her daughter, Savannah, and wife to Richard (who introduced her to Telemachus in 2013).
 Prior to joining the team, she worked for Hearst Newspapers as a Senior Consultant for Digital Products, and before that, at PS Dept., a tech startup.

 She graduated, magna cum laude, from Columbia University with a BA in Art History.
 Virginia lives in Nashville, TN with her family.

 She loves to fly-fish, horseback ride, needlepoint, and cook.

 Rick is married to Jill and the father of three adult daughters.
 He resides in Greenwich, CT and is a 35-year veteran of Wall Street, having spent the majority of his career at Morgan Stanley.
-Rick pursues his passion for mentoring and coming alongside emerging leaders as President of Telemachus which he founded in 2010.
+Rick pursues his passion for mentoring and coming alongside emerging leaders as President of Telemachus which he co-founded in 2010.

 Rick is a graduate of Dartmouth and Stanford Business School and led the leadership group that founded Trinity Church in Greenwich.
 He loves staying connected with friends, is a passionate golfer and an undistinguished guitar player.

 Jill married Rick in 1976, has three grown daughters and three adorable grandchildren.
 She lives in Greenwich, CT and worked as a commercial banker for 8 years.

 During the 17 years she was primarily a full-time mother, she sang a cappella, led several small groups, tutored in French and got her Master’s degree in Marriage and Family Therapy.
 She also co-founded Women of Vision Fairfield County in 2001.